 There are many services offered by early intervention, including:

-- Occupational therapy (OT), which assists with self-help, eating, getting dressed, feeling secure/happy, playing, etc. This type of therapy helps your child with fine motor skills and social/emotional skills.
+- The use of assessment and intervention that helps people of all ages to recover from injury, disability or illness and participate in activities of daily living.
+More (OT), which assists with self-help, eating, getting dressed, feeling secure/happy, playing, etc. This type of therapy helps your child with fine motor skills and social/emotional skills.

 - Speech therapy (ST), which assists with understanding, listening, talking, etc. This type of therapy covers your child’s communication skills.